How to Troubleshoot a Pool Heater

 Check Your Outdoor Temperature Settings

-With some pool heat pumps, if it is not warm enough, the heater will not run and keep up the water.
-There are different types of pool heaters, including gas and electric heaters, that will work just fine during cold weather, though some operate better than others.
+With some pool heat pumps, if the outside air temperature is too cold, the heater will not run and keep up the water.
+There are different types of pool heaters, including gas and electric heaters.
+In general, gas heaters tend to be more effective at colder temperatures.
+So, if you live in an especially cold area, I recommend investing in a gas heater.

-Some heat pumps can operate under low-temperature environments, with some running smoothly as low as 30 degrees.
+Some high-quality electric heat pumps can operate under low-temperature environments, with some running smoothly in conditions as low as 30 degrees.
 But with many units, once you dip below 50 degrees, the pool heater will not be as effective at doing its job.
-Typically, it needs to be at least 60 degrees outside for your pool heater to function the best way possible.
+Typically, it needs to be at least 60 degrees outside for an electric pool heater to function best.

-Setting a solar cover on your pool heater is a neat DIY trick to use when regulating the temperature.
-This solar cover helps keep your heater from losing any heat it generates during its run time.
-It also allows the pool heater to pump a lot more efficiently because it’s operating in a warmer environment.
+Top tip: Using a solar cover on your pool heater is a neat DIY trick when regulating the temperature.
+This solar cover helps trap heat in your pool water, preventing it from losing heat.
+It also allows the pool heater to pump more efficiently because it’s operating in a warmer environment.

 If your pool heater is not getting enough water, then this could cause it to be faulty.
 Pool heaters rely on a steady stream of water to operate correctly, and when this is interrupted, you will start to run into issues.
 To make sure that your pool heater is getting enough water, you need to check your filter.
-A dirty filter with a lot of blockage will keep your pool heater from receiving an adequate amount of water.
+A dirty filter filled with debris will keep your pool heater from receiving an adequate amount of water.

-When checking your pool filter, make sure that you empty the skimmer and the pump baskets weekly.
-This will keep build-up from happening.
-Also, make it a point to keep the filter media clean as well.
-Lastly, you want to ensure that you’re running your pump for at least 8 hours.
+When checking your pool filter, make sure that you empty the skimmer and pump baskets weekly.
+This will prevent build-up.
+Also, make it a point to keep the filter media clean.
+Lastly, you want to ensure that you run your pump for at least 8 hours.

 One easy fix is upgrading the pool pump to provide the necessary pressure.
-If you choose to upgrade the pool pump, a good option is a variable-speed pool pump.
+If you upgrade the pool pump, a variable-speed pool pump is a good option.

 • Single-speed pool pumps are the basic, most traditional type of pool pumps.
 They operate at a constant speed, are inefficient because of the high pumping speed, and can be quite noisy.